st0rm47/College/Web_Technology/Assignment1.md

 - They help create interactive and engaging web pages by changing the appearance of elements when they are clicked, focused, or hovered over.

 ### Key properties:
-- :active: Applies styles when an element is being activated (clicked).
+- `:active`: Applies styles when an element is being activated (clicked).
-- :focus: Applies styles when an element is focused (selected).
+- `:focus`: Applies styles when an element is focused (selected).
-- :hover: Applies styles when an element is hovered over.
+- `:hover`: Applies styles when an element is hovered over.

 Example:
 ```html